ralyodio/git-deploy-node/README.md

 https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager

-## How to setup a git deployment to a production server:
+## Introduction

-Next we will setup a remote repository just for deployments on a server.
+Next we will setup a remote repository just for deployments on the production server.

-When you are finished, you will be able to do continuous deployment using the following command:
+When you are finished, you will be able to do continuous deployment using the following command (from your local machine):

     git push prod master